 There are presently 3 to 4 plugins to do this, but the one we recommend is:

 Oddly, it includes Font Awesome.
 We don’t like that.
 But that’s life.
-Once Gutenberg is out, do a staging area test of the impact on your theme and site.
+Do a staging area test of the impact on your theme and site.

 2. Install the Simple CSS plugin and transfer the code in Additional CSS to it.

-3. When the Twenty-nineteen theme is released investigate it for potential as a replacement for long term reliability and longevity.
+3. Twenty-nineteen theme deserves investigation for potential as a theme replacement for long term reliability and longevity.
 It is built for the Gutenberg editor.
-But we aren’t making that switch and hope for a WordPress fork.
-Read More offsite >
+This theme is fast loading because the authors stripped it of features and external font requests.

-The goal is future-proofing your site and improve the return on investment.
+The goal is future-proofing your site and improving the return on investment.